Introduction

 The Fourth Commandment of the Law

-After the liberation of the people of Israel from Egyptian rule, God made His Covenant with the people under Mount Sinai.
-Moses spent 40 days under the mountain (Exodus 24:12), and there he received the tablet of the 10 Commandments, as well as several other instructions to be given to the people.
-Unlike all the other instructions given by God, the 10 Commandments were different in that God Himself wrote them with His own finger (Exodus 31:18).
-They became so important that they were placed inside the Ark of the Covenant in the earthly Sanctuary (Hebrews 9:4).
+After the liberation of the people of Israel from Egyptian rule, God made His covenant with them under Mount Sinai.
+Moses spent 40 days on the mountain (Exodus 24:12), where he received the tablets of the Ten Commandments, as well as several other instructions to be given to the people.
+Unlike all the other instructions given by God, the Ten Commandments were different in that God Himself wrote them with His own finger (Exodus 31:18).
+They became so important that they were placed inside the Ark of the Covenant in the earthly sanctuary (Hebrews 9:4).

 The Purpose of the Fourth Commandment

-Within the Ten Commandments, Sabbath keeping was included in the fourth commandment.
-In it, man was ordered to work on the first 6 days, but on the seventh day he should cease and rest from all his work, including strangers who were inside his houses.
-The reason for Sabbath keeping was recalled in the fourth commandment, this reason being the week of creation, where God himself worked on the first 6 days and rested, blessed and sanctified the seventh day.
+Within the Ten Commandments, Sabbath keeping is included in the fourth commandment.
+In it, man is ordered to work for the first six days, but on the seventh day, he is to cease from all his work, including that of any strangers within his house.
+The reason for Sabbath keeping is recalled in the fourth commandment, which refers to the week of creation, where God Himself worked for the first six days and rested, blessed, and sanctified the seventh day.

 In the fourth commandment of God’s Law, there is no other reason for keeping the Sabbath than God’s original purpose.
-Note that it was not a commandment included in the 10 commandments out of exclusive consideration for the Jewish people, but its extension was extended to foreigners who were living alongside the Jewish people.
+Note that it was not a commandment included in the Ten Commandments exclusively for the Jewish people; rather, its observance was extended to foreigners living among them.
 How important is the Sabbath for God’s people?

 Characteristics of a Seal

-An interesting point is that this is the only commandment within the 10 commandments that presents the owner of the Law.
-Note that no other commandment makes this statement in a complete way.
-Only the fourth commandment is the one that presents him as being the Creator of heaven and earth.
-Without this commandment, it would be impossible to distinguish the author, position and domain that “God” of this Law possesses.
-In comparison with the seals of the ancient kings, the Sabbath receives the same characteristics as a seal.
+An interesting point is that this is the only commandment within the Ten Commandments that identifies the owner of the Law.
+Note that no other commandment makes this statement in such a complete way.
+Only the fourth commandment presents Him as the Creator of heaven and earth.
+Without this commandment, it would be impossible to distinguish the author, position, and domain of the “God” of this Law.
+In comparison with the seals of ancient kings, the Sabbath receives the same characteristics as a seal.
 It possesses the Author, the Office, and the Dominion.
-In this respect, the Sabbath becomes the “stamp” from the Law of the 10 Commandments:
+In this respect, the Sabbath becomes the “stamp” of the Law of the Ten Commandments.

-3. Domain: “the heavens and the earth, the sea and everything in them
+- Domain: “the heavens and the earth, the sea and everything in them“

 Transgression is Sin

-Furthermore, transgression of any commandment given by the Lord has always been considered to be sin.
-This shows us that transgression and failure to observe this day as a holy day is considered to be sin and transgression.
+Furthermore, transgression of any commandment given by the Lord has always been considered sin.
+This shows us that transgressing or failing to observe this day as a holy day is considered sin and disobedience.

-James 2:10 – “For whoever keeps the whole law and yet stumbles in one point is guilty of breaking all of it.
+James 2:10 – “For whoever keeps the whole law and yet stumbles at one point is guilty of breaking all of it“

 Sign of His People

-Another important factor in relation to keeping the Sabbath is that it presents itself as a “signal” between God and His people.
+Another important factor in relation to keeping the Sabbath is that it presents itself as a “sign” between God and His people.
 Notice that God Himself declared that Sabbath keeping would be a sign between Himself and those who are part of His people.
-But why would it be a “signal“.
+But why would it be a “sign“?
 What is the importance of the Sabbath for God’s people?

 Notice that by keeping the Sabbath, we are showing the world whom we worship and serve!
 Keeping the Sabbath holy is the commandment that shows who the God we worship is.
 Those who keep the Sabbath declare that they worship the Creator of our world.
-There is no other “God” that requires such a requirement.
-Only the Creator has a bond with the Seventh day of the week.
-It is He who sanctified this day, and whoever keeps it will be announcing that he worships the true Creator!
-In this aspect, the Sabbath becomes a “signal” between God and His people.
+There is no other “God” that requires such a command.
+Only the Creator has a bond with the seventh day of the week.
+It is He who sanctified this day, and whoever keeps it will be announcing that they worship the true Creator!
+In this aspect, the Sabbath becomes a “sign” between God and His people.

 The Theory of Evolutionism

-Charles Darwin’s theory of evolutionism came to deny the existence of a Creator God.
-On the other hand, those who keep the Seventh Day holy become living evidence of the existence of this God, as they weekly remember that “In six days the Lord made heaven and earth, and on the seventh day he rested.“.
+Charles Darwin’s theory of evolution came to deny the existence of a Creator God.
+On the other hand, those who keep the Seventh Day holy become living evidence of the existence of this God, as they weekly remember that “In six days the Lord made heaven and earth, and on the seventh day He rested“.

 God reinforced the Sabbath as a sign between Him and His people through the prophet Ezekiel in the following words: